packing-box/awesome-executable-packing/README.md

 - [theArk](https://github.com/aaaddress1/theArk) - Windows x86 PE Packer In C++.
 - [Themida](https://www.oreans.com/themida.php) - From Renovo paper: Themida converts the original x86 instructions into virtual instructions in its own randomized instruction set, and then interpret these virtual instructions at run-time.
 - [UPX](https://upx.github.io/) - Ultimate Packer for eXecutables.
+- [VMPROTECT](https://github.com/eaglx/VMPROTECT) - Obfuscation method using virtual machine.
+- [VMProtect](https://vmpsoft.com/products/vmprotect) - VMProtect protects code by executing it on a virtual machine with non-standard architecture that makes it extremely difficult to analyze and crack the software.
-- [Ward](https://github.com/ex0dus-0x/ward) - This is a simple implementation of an ELF packer that creates stealthy droppers for loading malicious ELFs in-memory.
+- [Ward](https://github.com/ex0dus-0x/ward) - Simple implementation of an ELF packer that creates stealthy droppers for loading malicious ELFs in-memory.
 - [xorPacker](https://github.com/nqntmqmqmb/xorPacker) - Simple packer working with all PE files which cipher your exe with a XOR implementation.
 - [ZProtect](http://www.jiami.net) - Renames metadata entities and supports advanced obfuscation methods that harden protection scheme and foil reverse engineering altogether.